hyperledger-labs/minifabric/docs/ExpandYourNetwork.md

-# Join new org to a channel and install,approve,commit chaincode for new organization
+# Expand an existing Fabric network with a new org

 This document describes the process how to do the following: